nerc-project/nerc-docs/docs/openshift/applications/creating-your-own-developer-catalog-service.md

     ![Select All Services](images/select-service-catalog.png)

-4. Then, you will be able to use the created Developer Catalog template by searching for it on catalog as shown below:
+4. Then, you will be able to use the created Developer Catalog template by searching for "RStudio" on catalog as shown below:

     ![Search for RStudio Template](images/search-developer-catalog.png)

-5. Once selected by clicking the template, you will see initiate template web interface as shown below:
+5. Once selected by clicking the template, you will see Instantiate Template web interface as shown below:

     ![Initiate Template](images/initiate-template.png)

-6. Based on our template definition, we request that users input a preferred password for the RStudio server so the following interface will prompt for your password that will be used during login the RStudio server.
+6. Based on our template definition, we request that users input a preferred password for the RStudio server so the following interface will prompt for your password that will be used during login to the RStudio server.

     ![Provide the RStudio Password](images/provide-password.png)